 Quorum Rules for Board Committees

-A majority of the Committee members (provided that at least one ICANN Director committee member and one Nominating Committee Director committee member is present) shall constitute a quorum for the transaction of Committee business, except to adjourn.
+A majority of the Committee members (provided that at least one ICANN Director Committee member and one Nominating Committee Director Committee member is present) shall constitute a quorum for the transaction of Committee business, except to adjourn.
 A majority of the Committee members present, whether or not constituting a quorum, may adjourn any meeting to another time and place.
 Every act taken or decision made by a majority of the Committee members present at a meeting duly held at which a quorum is present shall be regarded as an act of the Committee, subject to the provisions of the CCC relating to actions that require a majority vote of the entire Board.
 A meeting at which a quorum is initially present may continue to transact business, notwithstanding the withdrawal of Committee members, if any action taken is approved by at least a majority of the required quorum for that meeting.

 Revocation of Delegated Authority